 Globally, there are different definitions of religious literacy.
 Each one varies in detail and relates to the history and nuances of each context too.
 For example, my team at the Centre for Civic Religious Literacy has a specific Canadian approach to religious literacy.

 However, most scholars agree on these four common foundations that are discussed in this YouTube video from Harvard University’s MOOC.

-Religious literacy is the ability to:
+Religious literacy is understood as the ability to:

 - Know the basic tenets of the major world religions;